florianeckerstorfer/vlc-disable-notifications/README.md

 AppleScript to disable OS X Notification Center while VLC is playing a video in full screen mode
 ================================================================================================

+This AppleScript runs quitly in the background and disabled OS X Notification Center whenever you play a video in VLC in full screen mode.
+When you stop (or pause) the video, leave full screen mode or quit VLC Notification Center is enabled again.
+The script checks if a video is running every 10 seconds.

 By [Florian Eckerstorfer](http://florianeckerstorfer.com).

 Installation